 Do You Have Dependent Personality Disorder (DPD) Symptoms?

 Overall, those with dependent personality disorder are overdependent on others and will do anything to please them.
-In addition to being extremely needy, clingy, passive, and fearful of abandonment, common symptoms of DPD include:
+In addition to being extremely needy, clingy, passive, and fearful of abandonment, common dependent personality disorder signs include:

 - Inability to make everyday decisions without advice and reassurance from others